aleksirintanen/kraken-lumibot/README.md

 ## Configuration

-The bot's parameters can be modified in the `bot.py` file:
+The bot's parameters can be modified in the `bot.py` file or through environment variables in `docker-compose.yml`:
 - Trading symbol
 - Position sizing
 - RSI period